KNOWING YOUR RIGHTS IN CHILD CUSTODY IN IDAHO

 - The historical parenting tasks of each parent.

 - The level of knowledge on the part of each parent regarding the school and medical information of the children, and even the children’s likes and dislikes.

-Pick-ups and drop-off methods and places will be detailed, as well as whether the children will attend church, and if so, which church, with which parent, at what times.
-As you can see, the parenting plan must at least attempt to anticipate any eventuality, or you may find yourself returning to court on a regular basis to make necessary changes.
+The parenting plan covers the very detail of agreement between two parties for their kids which also includes pick-ups and drop-off methods and places, or children attending church (including the decision of which church, with which parent, and even the schedule).
+In general, the parenting plan must at least attempt to anticipate any eventuality, or you may find yourself returning to court on a regular basis to make necessary changes.

 Many parents who receive—or pay—court-ordered child support payments are under the mistaken belief that child support is directly tied to visitation.
 Then, when the parent with primary physical custody denies visitation for one reason or another, the parent paying child support may decide to withhold that support until he or she is allowed to see the children.
 In fact, visitation and child support are two completely separate issues.
 The parent receiving child support is not allowed to deny visitation when the child support check is late—or even when it does not arrive at all.

 Not only have numerous studies shown that children benefit from spending regular time with each parent, it has also been shown that parents who are allowed to spend regular time with their children are more likely to keep up with their child support obligations.
 If the parent responsible for paying child support stops making those payments, then there are legal channels which must be followed in order to force the parent to pay.
 In the meantime, however, the non-paying parent is still entitled to whatever visitation arrangement was decided during the divorce, and a parent who denies visitation based on the absence of child support may find himself or herself in trouble with the court.